 Fill Out the Required Paperwork

 Once your business is registered, you must obtain business licenses and permits.
 Since regulations vary by industry, state and locality, you can peruse online guides to find a listing of the federal, state and local permits, licenses and registrations you’ll need.
-Or, you can purchase an inexpensive Business License Research Package from Incfile.
+Or, you can purchase an inexpensive Business License Research Package from Incfile and we’ll do the work for you.

-Finally, some states such as Arizona and New York require the extra step of publishing a statement in your local newspaper about your LLC formation, so check to see if your state is among those in this category.
+Finally, some states such as Arizona and New York require the extra step of publishing a statement in your local newspaper about your LLC formation, so check to see if your state is among those in this category when you start a home business.

 The time it takes to process your corporation or LLC formation varies greatly by state; the average waiting period falls somewhere between a week to 10 business days while the slower states can take as long as four to six weeks.
-In states where it is available, Rush Processing will reduce the time to form your business to about two to three business days (but it does come at a higher cost).
+In states where it is available, Rush Processing will reduce the time to start a home business to about two to three business days (but it does come at a higher cost).

 - Create a shopping list of office supplies you’ll need such as shipping materials, shelving units, extra power strips, labels, etc.